harishyvs/FlowBasedIBVS/README.md

 ### Prerequisites

 Tensorflow,
-Habitat-sim (for running in the simulator, can also send the velocities predicted in a different simulator) Here is the link to the Habitat-sim repo :
+Habitat-sim (for running in the simulator, can also send the velocities predicted in a different simulator).

+Here is the link to the Habitat-sim repo :
 [https://github.com/facebookresearch/habitat-sim](https://github.com/facebookresearch/habitat-sim)
+The repo also contains the information to download the dataset used (.glb files from gibson dataset).

 ### Project Page
 [https://github.com/harishyvs/FlowBasedIBVS](https://github.com/harishyvs/FlowBasedIBVS)